Where To Buy

 So this year the 2016 Burton SLX had a few major changes.
 The ride is still very similar but there is definitely a little tweak to the personality and materials.

-- It’s not as sturdy/scratch resistant as before and doesn’t have the scratch resistant Shoellar tech.
-Instead it’s more of a rubbery plastic kind of covering.
+- It’s not as sturdy/scratch resistant as before and doesn’t have the scratch resistant Schoeller tech.
+Instead, it’s more of a rubbery plastic kind of covering.

 - The Rad Pad isn’t as Rad.
 It’s not a thick rubber but instead seems like a laminate that isn’t as good as keeping the tongue from folding.